mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 Before starting, you need:

-- An Azure™ account.
+- An Azure&reg; account.

-- A valid MathWorks™ license.
+- A valid MathWorks&reg; license.
 For more information on how to configure your license for cloud use, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).

 - To be an administrator of the network license that you want to use.